diericx/svelte-breadcrumbs/README.md

 3. `getPageTitle(data: any) -> string` function in the svelte page's module context
 4. The value in the original URL route path

-This library allows the breadcrum title definition to exist within the view itself.
-There is very little code repetition as this library attempts to generate/glean as much as it can from the url path.
+Breadcrumb title definition can now exist within the view itself!

-The getter functions also have access to the `PageData` types, so they can be type safe with the cooresponding load function so the developer can know exactly what data is accessible!
+The biggest drawback of this solution is that getter functions have no way of knowing the data that will be provided to them at compile time which can make development a bit tricky.
+It can be hard to know if a page has the data the getter will need, but this is why the fallbacks exist.

-The major drawback I see is that the glob import may be inefficient, but I'm not completely sure...
+Another drawback I see is that the glob import in `Breadcrumbs.svelte` may be inefficient, specifically may be storing extra data in memory.
+This hasn't proven to be an issue for my project, but I'm not completely sure how it would fare in larger projects with more Svelte files...

 ## Usage